-Northern Community Mediation (NCM) has six employees: The Executive Director, two Case Managers, an Assistant Administrator, and two Restorative Practices Coordinators.
+Northern Community Mediation (NCM) has five employees: The Executive Director, two Case Managers, and two Restorative Practices Coordinators.

 Jane became the Executive Director of NCM in July 2003.
 She has a Bachelor of Arts Degree from Albion College with a major in English and minors in Business & Economics, Psychology and Spanish.
 Her Master of Arts Degree is in Child Psychology from St. Lawrence University, and her doctorate degree is from Eastern Michigan University in the field of Leadership.